asinck/arduino/RGB_SMD/README.md

 This is almost equivalent to the RGB_LED project.
+The only difference is in the pin assignments, which I did because it lets me plug the modules directly into the arduino.